scriptituk/xfade-easing/README.md

        %t expands to the transition name; %e easing name; %m easing mode
        %T, %E, %M upper case expansions of above
        %a expands to the transition arguments; %A to the default arguments (if any)
-       %x expands to the generated expr, compact, best for inline filterchains
+       %x expands to the generated expr, condensed, intended for inline filterchains
-       %X does too but is more legible, good for filter_complex_script files
+       %X does too but is not condensed, intended for -filter_complex_script files
-       %y expands to the easing expression only, compact; %Y legible
+       %y expands to the easing expression only, inline; %Y script
-       %z expands to the eased transition expression only, compact; %Z legible for the uneased transition expression only, use -e linear (default) and %x or %X
+       %z expands to the eased transition expression only, inline; %Z script for the uneased transition expression only, use -e linear (default) and %x or %X
        %n inserts a newline
     -p easing plot output filename (default: no plot)